 With the vast improvements in technology over the last few decades, driving simulators have become much better and some are very realistic.
-There are plenty of racing games on the market that do a good job of emulating what it is like to drive on a track, but what about free-roam driving?
+There are plenty of racing games on the market, but what are the best non-racing free-roam driving games?

 The 5 best non-racing free-roam driving games are:

 We have compiled this list of non-racing, free-roam driving simulators for those that just want to drive around and enjoy the experience of driving, rather than racing.
 Each of these games brings a lot of unique features to the table, but there are some key things to bear in mind when buying one.

 - • Perfect for cruising around

 - • Plenty of cars

 - • Hundreds of cars